Tanque40/Ronin/README.md

 ## Usage

 By this moment this project only works in apple sillicon.
 The recomendation is use the helpers scripts to start the project.
-To build the complete project firts give execution permisson for scripts.
+To build the complete project first give execution permisson for scripts.

 ```bash